BaibaSisco/Week13Homework-Elk/README.md

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+*Specify which Beats you successfully installed*

-Filebeat
+`Filebeat`
-Metricbeat
+`Metricbeat`

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+*In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc.*

-Filebeat monitors for log files and locations and collects log activities.
+* Filebeat monitors for log files and locations and collects log activities.
   (Filebeat: Lightweight Log Analysis & Elasticsearch)

-Metricbeat records metrics and statistical data from the operating system and from services running on the server.
+* Metricbeat records metrics and statistical data from the operating system and from services running on the server.
   (Metricbeat: Lightweight Shipper for Metrics)

 ### Using the Playbook